Chapter 49 BWV 68 Also hat Gott die Welt geliebt

 Bach concludes with a movement that is unique in his output.
 If readers turn back to C 135 (chapter 5) they will find discussion of his experiments in tonal practices; there the fantasia begins and ends on the dominant chord of the key.
 But in C 68 Bach goes one step further, clearly beginning in one key (Am) and ending in another (Dm).
 And by using this chorus to replace the expected chorale, he completes this cantata like no other.

 The austere nature of the chorus is intensified by the heavy doubling of the four vocal lines.
 There is no independent instrumental writing, the oboes and strings, reinforced by trumpet and trombones, providing support for the choir in the traditional motet style.
 But clearly Bach wanted this peculiar timbre for artistic as well as for pragmatic reasons.
-The music is uncompromising, serious and rigorous, almost to the point of appearing dogmatic.
+The music is uncompromising, serious and rigorous, almost to the point of dogmatism.

 Which, indeed, is a characteristic of the text----those who trust in God will not be judged guilty, but those who do not are already deemed to be so.
 The allusion to the Day of Judgment accounts for the stern, obdurate expression.
 Bach's own stubborn nature was well suited to the traditional portrayal of this important event; see, for example, the equally powerful opening aria from C 168 which begins the third cycle (vol 3, chapter 2).